Skip to main content

-Managing event specifications using Console
+Manage event specifications using Console UI

-Creating a new event specification through Console#
+Creating a new event specification through Console

 Event specifications serve as direct counterparts to data structures and encapsulate the documented events within a data product.

-Please note that the creation of event specifications is exclusive to data products.
+The creation of event specifications is exclusive to data products.

 Create event specifications in tandem with the latest deployed data structure version in development.
 This ensures tracking implementation instructions align with the validation criteria in the event specification.